 This could be software you have heard of or have used before with work, friends or family.
-Examples of this type of software include, but are not limited to, AnyDesk, Microsoft Teams, TeamViewer, Zoom.
-This could be through your phone, laptop or computer.
+This could be software such as AnyDesk, Microsoft Teams, TeamViewer or Zoom.
+It could be through your phone, laptop or computer.

 The scam can only take place if you download the software and allow them to take control of your screen.
-Once they have access to your screen, they can access to your personal information.
-Including any financial accounts, such as your online banking.
+Once they have access to your screen, they can access your personal information.
+This includes any financial accounts, such as your online banking.

 How to protect yourself

 Even if you have searched for company online and contacted the firm, you should never share your screen with them.
 Scammers may try to build trust, friendship or a sense of security with you.
-Be wary of being put under pressure to make any decisions, and any offers you receive.
+Be wary of being put under pressure to make any decisions.
 If it sounds too good to be true, it probably is.